Geetha-Mahadevappa/engineering-docs-ai-assistant/README.md

 ## Overview

-This project is designed as a small internal **AI Knowledge Assistant** that helps technical teams search documents, store notes, retrieve information, and call different tools through a single agent.
-The system uses a **modular**, **MCP‑inspired design with a GraphQL API**, a **tool‑using agent**, and a **distributed‑ready fine‑tuning** setup.
-It’s meant to represent how modern AI platforms structure internal assistants for engineering and research teams.
+This project is a **small internal AI assistant** built to help **engineering teams** work with their **technical documents** more easily.
+It can search across **design docs, RFCs, runbooks, and notes,** and it brings everything together through a single agent that knows how to use different tools.

+The system follows a **modular, MCP‑inspired design**.
+It exposes a **GraphQL API** for interacting with the assistant, uses **LangChain** to handle tool‑use and reasoning, and includes a **distributed‑ready fine‑tuning** setup powered by **PyTorch FSDP**.
+The goal is to provide a simple but realistic example of how modern AI systems organize document search, retrieval, and agentic workflows in a clean, production‑style way.